 This device doesn’t remove odors in the strictest sense.
 But it does slow the onset and growth of mold, which means it may in fact prevent odors.
 Since it denatures mold spores, it eventually lowers the overall amount of mold, and ergo stops the nasty mold musty smell from being generated.

 FULOXTECH Portable Air Purifier – USB Rechargeable Mini Ozone Generator

 Based in China, the Fuloxtech Company is trying its best to break into Western markets.
 The company has a tenuous foothold in China’s market, and is only starting out in the West.
-Still, it has survived since 2018, so maybe it will become a big-name retail brand in the near future.
+Still, it has survived several years, so maybe it will become a big-name retail brand in the near future.
 Only time will tell.